Ttantivi/NBA_Predict/README.md

 This project was done in collaboration with Jeffrey Kuo, jrkuo2015 [at] berkeley [dot] edu

-To view detailed derivation of methods, please read Mtehod_Details.pdf
+To view detailed derivation of methods, please read Method_Details.pdf

 ![NBA Logo](./Images/nba_logo_small.png)